Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - *Proactive defense against attacks* - Determines attack based on IP or patterns, and applies actions such as rack release or dropping the packets

 1. **Packet Filtering Firewalls**
-	- Uses an ACL to filter data packets
+	- Uses an ACL to filter data packets.
+F
+	- Filtering is based on source/destination IP, source/destination port, and protocol
 	- When there are complex/lengthy ACL rules, the packet filtering takes a long while
 	- Packet filtering does not check filtering status
 	- Only packet headers are checked
 	*Disadvantages*
 	- Unable to associate data packets
+	- Only effective at the packet level
-	- Unable to adapt to multi-channel protocols
+	- Unable to adapt to multi-channel protocols such as FTP
 	- Does not check the application-layer data

 2. **Proxy/Application Firewalls**